wjakob/nanobind/docs/api_extra.rst

       - `shape`: specifies the size along each axis.
 The referenced array must must have `ndim` entries.

-      - `owner`: if provided, the tensor will hold a reference to this object until it is destructed.
+      - `owner`: if provided, the array will hold a reference to this object until it is destructed.

       - `strides` is optional; a value of ``nullptr`` implies C-style strides.